AdaCore/spark2014/docs/lrm/source/visibility-rules.rst

 .. _tu-subprogram_renaming_declarations-01:

 1. The ``aspect_specification`` on a ``subprogram_renaming_declaration`` shall not
    include any of the |SPARK|-defined aspects introduced in this document.

-[This restriction may be relaxed in the future.]
+.. todo:: Consider relaxing this restriction.

 .. _etu-subprogram_renaming_declarations: